 Over the last couple of months, several Tangem Wallet holders have been experiencing a strange issue.
-Some users spotted transactions of a few USDT in the TRON network explorer which they hadn’t executed.
-Looking at the history, one would think that the transactions were made by the users themselves and the funds were sent to wallets they owned.
+Some users spotted transactions of a few USDT in the TRON network explorer, which they hadn't executed.
+Looking at the history, one would think that the users made the transactions, and the funds were sent to wallets they owned.

-Upon closer inspection, it would transpire that the address the cryptocurrency was allegedly sent to was a different wallet, albeit very similar to the user’s actual wallet.
-It also turned out that it wasn’t USDT at all, but something called UDST.
-Let’s take a look at how this scam works, where the transactions are coming from, and why you should (or shouldn’t) be concerned.
+Upon closer inspection, it would transpire that the address the cryptocurrency was allegedly sent to was a different wallet, albeit very similar to the user's wallet.
+It also turned out that it wasn't USDT but something called UDST.
+Let's look at how this scam works, where the transactions are coming from, and why you should (or shouldn't) be concerned.

 The essence of the scam

 At its core, this is a phishing attack.
 Here, however, the scammers use fake transactions instead of fake emails.
-They target users who transfer cryptocurrency to the same wallets on a regular basis.
+They target users who transfer cryptocurrency to the same wallets regularly.
 When doing this, people often copy their address from their transfer history.
 If scammers can add their addresses to the history, there is a chance that a careless victim will copy it and send their money to the scammer.
-The scammer’s wallet address usually has the same first few characters as the real address.
+The scammer's wallet address usually has the same first few characters as the actual address.
 This is because the attackers are banking on the fact that many users only check the first few characters.

 There are two ways that these scammers operate.
 The first involves sneaking a fake transaction into the address history and waiting for the user to make a mistake.
-The second involves making several “real” transactions to a similar wallet, and then pushing a number of transactions to “random” addresses in the explorer, giving the impression that the wallet has been compromised.
-The victim may then panic and mistakenly copy “their” address from the “real” transaction and transfer all assets to it, believing that they are transferring the funds to themselves.
+The second consists of making several "real" transactions to a similar wallet and then pushing several transactions to "random" addresses in the blockchain explorer, giving the impression that the wallet has been compromised.
+The victim may then panic and mistakenly copy "their" address from the "real" transaction and transfer all assets to it, believing they are transferring the funds themselves.

 How transactions show up in explorers

-It’s all connected to the standards used by networks that are compatible with the Ethereum Virtual Machine (EVM) and, more specifically, how transaction histories are created and subsequently read by blockchain explorers.
+It's all connected to the standards used by networks compatible with the Ethereum Virtual Machine (EVM) and, more specifically, how transaction histories are created and subsequently read by blockchain explorers.

 To begin with, they create a scam token with a value of zero and give it a name that looks similar to the name of a real token.
 UDST is one example: